Macrometacorp/dev-success/cloneFabric/README.md

 1. Document
 2. KV
 3. Edge

-Script does not support cloning of DYNAMO collections.
+The script does not support the cloning of DYNAMO collections.

 Supported type of indexes:
 1. Fulltext